DataDog/documentation/content/en/account_management/org_settings/ip_allowlist.md

 ## Managing the IP allowlist programmatically

-To manage the IP allowlist through the API, see the [public API documentation][6].
+To manage the IP allowlist through the API, see the [IP Allowlist API documentation][6].

 See the [`ip_allowlist` resource][7] to manage the IP allowlist in Terraform.